massung/CHIP-8/README.md

 | `F7`              | Step over
 | `F8`              | Dump memory at `I` register
 | `F9`              | Toggle breakpoint

+_Note: You can launch the emulator with `-eti`.
+This will tell the emulator to assemble and load ROMs in a mode that supports the ETI-660.
+This flag should be rarely used.
+The ETI-660 loads CHIP-8 programs starting at address 0x600 instead of 0x200.
+Use this if you intend to assemble and run a ROM on actual ETI-660 hardware or if you have a ROM assembled for the ETI (good luck finding one!)._

 ### Virtual Key Mapping